1,2-Dichloroethylene

-1,2-Dichloroethene, commonly called 1,2-dichloroethylene or 1,2-DCE, is the name for a pair of organochlorine compounds with the molecular formula CHCl.
-They are both colorless liquids with a sweet odor.
+1,2-Dichloroethylene (1,2-DCE) is a pair of organochlorine compounds with the molecular formula C2H2Cl2.
+The two compounds are isomers, each being colorless liquids with a sweet odor.
 It can exist as either of two geometric isomers, cis-1,2-dichloroethene or trans-1,2-dichloroethene, but is often used as a mixture of the two.
 They have modest solubility in water.
 These compounds have some applications as a degreasing solvent.
 In contrast to most cis-trans compounds, the Z isomer (cis) is more stable than the E isomer (trans) by 0.4 kcal/mol.

-Production and use
+Production, uses and reactions

 cis-DCE, the Z isomer, is obtainable by the controlled chlorination of acetylene: